brkcnplt/alv_splitter/README.md

 # alv_splitter
-Display more than one screen on the screen $CODESNIPPETS
+Display more than one screen on the screen $ALVSPLITTER